chriswycoff/smart_greenhouse/README.md

 * Connects the greenhouse hardware and a personal website.
 Allows for 2-way communication.

 # Website: HTML/CSS/PHP/SQL
--First set up a web-server, either locally or have it hosted.
+- First set up a web-server, either locally or have it hosted.
--Must be able to run PHP on the server and run a SQL database.
+- Must be able to run PHP on the server and run a SQL database.
--Then place the following files into the server file scructure as you see fit.
+- Then place the following files into the server file scructure as you see fit.

 ## The Website Files:
 * greenhouse_interface.php - allows the user to modify database - dependent on change_data.php